adobe-commerce/partner-day-accs/README.md

 If you are asked to confirm your action to open an external website, click `Open`.
 <img width="1402" alt="image" src="https://github.com/user-attachments/assets/dcbc0ad7-b1e1-499a-ac95-3edf6fb97a35" />

-Since we have logged in earlier, the terminal should be able to pick up the session automatically. **If that did not work, follow the same steps as above to login.**
+Since we have logged in earlier, the terminal should be able to pick up the session automatically. **If that did nxot work, follow the same steps as above to login.**

 Once login is successful, you will see a redirect link, click on it.